pierlj/ken-burns-effect/README.md

     * `startH=`: height of the starting crop window
     * `endW=`: width of the ending crop window
     * `endH=`: height of the ending crop window

+* Other parameters:
+    * `write-frames`: output frames of the video in high quality in a separate folder
+    * `2d`: perform the 2D Ken Burns effect

 If some of the cropping windows parameters are not specified, default parameters will be applied.